 The Writer’s Guide to Powerful Prose was created to teach you today what you can practice for the rest of your life.
 Read, learn, and grow.
 You’ll be a better writer by the time you finish this book.

-On the surface, The Blue Monk is a memoir that recalls how I came to love sailing, joined a unique community of misunderstood people at Dinner Key Anchorage and sailed away to enjoy a life of carefree adventure.
+The Blue Monk is a memoir that recalls how I came to love sailing, joined a unique community of misunderstood people at Dinner Key Anchorage and sailed away to enjoy a life of carefree adventure.
 The book also provides an account of a special slice of Miami history that would otherwise remain unrecorded.
-But The Blue Monk is not really about me; who wants to read a book by an author who can write about himself for hundreds of pages?
-Blue Monk is a book about something much larger than myself.
+But The Blue Monk is also about something much larger than myself.
 I am but the narrator.
 My experiences sailing alone on a small boat were sometimes terrifying and frequently beautiful.
 Often, they were an odd combination of both.
 The Blue Monk is the story of an encounter with the remarkable world that lies just beyond the horizon of what we believe is possible and deep within each of us.

 Dave Bricker’s first novel, The Dance, is a joyful, sexy, humorous and provocative excursion that leaves few traditions unquestioned as its unusual cast of characters brazenly steals a peek under the skirts of life’s magic to revel in its mystery.